org-trello/org-trello/README.md

 ## Cleanup org-trello setup

-You remove all data from the org-mode buffer with `C-c o x`.
+You can remove all data from the org-mode buffer with `C-c o x`.
 This will remove any org-trello related entries in your file (headers included).

 # Errors